openedx/edx-cookiecutters/docs/decisions/0002-use-changelog.rst

 Context
 -------

 This is a new repository that isn't currently capturing changes.
+Additionally, we don't yet have an accepted OEP for Changelogs.

 Decision
 --------